iaguerri/iaguerri/README.md

 ## Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

 ### About me
 I'm Irene Aguerri.
-I'm a GIS Engineer.
-I have studies in Forestry and GIS, and I like Geoinformatics.
+I'm a Geospatial Data Engineer.
+I have studies in Forestry, GIS, and Data Analytics and I like Geoinformatics.
 I want to merge data, environmental and social impact.

 Now I'm working at INDRA as Geodata Analyst developing a Transport Application with OSM Data for Spanish cities